nih-cfde/training-and-engagement/docs/General-Tutorials/Introduction_to_Amazon_Web_Services/introtoaws3.md

 ![SSH](../../images/aws_11.png "Instance ID link")

 Click on this first hyperlink, in the image above, "i-038c58bfbe9612c57".
-Your hyperlink will be different.
+Your hyperlink may be different.

 ![Remote Host](../../images/aws_12.PNG "AWS instance running page")